Contemplating today's Gospel

 They are more precious than gold, than a heap of purest gold; sweeter also than syrup or honey from the comb.

-To be a good Samaritan means to change our plans («he went over to him»), dedicating our time («he took care of him»)...
-Which allows us to contemplate the figure of the innkeeper, as His Holiness John Paul II points out: «What could the Samaritan have done without him?
-In fact, the innkeeper, remaining anonymous, is who takes care of the toughest part of the job.
-We can all act like him if we fulfill our own task with a spirit of service.
-Every occupation offers the more or less direct possibility to help the needy (...).
-The faithful accomplishment of our own professional duties already implies the practice of our loving all persons as well as our society».
+To be a Good Samaritan means to change plans ("he approached him"), to dedicate time ("he took care of him").
+This also leads us to contemplate the figure of the innkeeper, as Saint John Paul II said: “What could I have done without the innkeeper?
+In fact, the innkeeper, remaining anonymous, did most of the work.
+We can all act like him, fulfilling our own tasks with a spirit of service.
+Every occupation offers the opportunity, more or less directly, to help those who need it (…).
+The faithful fulfillment of one’s professional duties is already practicing love for people and society.”

 Thoughts on Today's Gospel